 The members of the Audit Committee have significant financial expertise.
 The Committee's terms of reference include, among other things, monitoring the scope and results of the external audit, the review of interim and annual results, the involvement of the external auditors in those processes, review of whistle blowing procedures, considering compliance with legal requirements, accounting standards and the Listing Rules of the Financial Conduct Authority, and for advising the Board on the requirement to maintain an effective system of internal controls.
-The Committee also keeps under review the independence and objectivity of the group's external auditors, value for money of the audit and the nature, extent and cost-effectiveness of the non-audit services provided by the auditors.
+The Committee also keeps under review the independence and objectivity of the group's external auditors, value for money of the audit and the nature, extent and cost-effectiveness of the non-audit services provided by the auditors (see note 9 to the financial statements).